-The VLGFC's investment policy permits only investments in U.S. Treasury instruments, U.S. Agency Securities, and negotiable certificates of deposit.
+The VLGFC's investment policy permits investments in U.S. Treasury instruments, U.S. Agency Securities, and negotiable certificates of deposit.
 The maturities on these investments are not to exceed five years.
+Permitted investments also include Corporate Bonds, money market funds, and Fixed Income Exchange Traded Funds (ETFs) and Mutual Funds.
 Non-FDIC money market funds are limited to Government and Prime Obligation Funds with a rating in the highest category by at least two of the following three rating agencies: S&P (AAAm), Moody's (Aaa-mf) and/or Fitch (AAAmmf).
+Fixed Income ETFs and Mutual Funds are limited to an initial investment of \$200,000.
+The Fixed Income ETF or Mutual Fund allocation comprises U.S. Core Fixed Income ETFs (investment grade) and Non-Core Fixed Income Mutual Funds.
+The allocation to Non-Core Fixed Income Mutual Funds is subject to certain limitations, including a limit on its initial allocation of up to 25% of the Fixed Income ETF and Mutual Fund allocation and a maximum duration of eight years, among others.